cysouw/diathesis/text/c03_prepositions.md

 ### [ NAp | NAD ] *für* Benefactive raising {#sec:prepositions-benefactive-dative}

 The alternation of a dative with a *für* prepositional phrase is very widespread.
-It can be used with verbs that can be performed on behalve on somebody else "nach deinem Wunsch" (benefactive/dativus commodi) [@Next a,b].
+It can be used with verbs that can be performed on behalve on somebody else "nach deinem Wunsch" (benefactive/dativus commodi) [@next a,b].
 In German grammar it is sometimes referred to as a 'free dative' because it can be easily dropped completely.
 As Eisenberg [-@eisenberg2006a: 298] remarks, it is widespread, but cannot be used with all verbs and is thus a device for the subclassification of verbs.

 :::ex
 a.
 Ich koche dir eine Suppe.
 b.
 Ich koche eine Suppe für dich.
 :::

-Note that it almost always possible to add a *für* benefactive phrase to a sentence [@Next a], but these do not always have a dative alternant [@Next b].
-With transitive verbs it turns out not so easy to find good examples where this alternation is impossible, because with most verbs datives seem to be possible though often only with some creative freedom, e.g. [@Next c-e].
+Note that it almost always possible to add a *für* benefactive phrase to a sentence [@next a], but these do not always have a dative alternant [@next b].
+With transitive verbs it turns out not so easy to find good examples where this alternation is impossible, because with most verbs datives seem to be possible though often only with some creative freedom, e.g. [@next c-e].
 Only those verbs that clearly allow for both alternatives are of interest here.

 :::ex
 a.
 Ich arbeite für den Chef.